shaepy/moneymoo/README.md

 - Day change and change percentage are not being updated/recalculated after adding to Stock model

 ## Future Improvements
-- Consolidate stocks in `/portfolio` index when viewing all stocks from all portfolios
+- Consolidate stocks in `/portfolio` index when viewing all stocks from all portfolios (Added)
 - Manual refresh stock prices button
-- Implement Browse Stocks / Stock screener page
 - Add charts to stock pages and portfolios
 - Show profit/loss history for trades and stocks
 - Search for a stock by company name